0xchase/HACS408E/content/schedule/week-01/lab-1/index.md

 {{< callout emoji="📝" >}}

-Submit your findings in a markdown file, including screenshots and answers to the following questions:
+Submit your answers to the above questions to ELMS.
+A markdown file is preferred, but if you have screenshots please render your report as a `.pdf` file.

+{{< /callout >}}

+## Reflection Questions

 1. How reliable are magic bytes for identifying file types?
 Imagine an example where a signature may fail.

 1. Discuss any discrepancies between the `file` command output and your findings from other methods.
 Did anything suprise you?

 1. How effective was the `strings` utility in revealing useful information?
 What limitations did you encounter?

-{{< /callout >}}